jehandiaz/CS50Sudoku/DESIGN.md

 ### Functional decomposition into modules

-We anticipate the following modules or functions:
+We anticipate the following modules or functions: (specift which are create and which are solve)

  1. *main*, which parses arguments and initializes other modules
  2. *createGrid*
  3. *fillNumbers*
- 4. *removeNumbers*
- 5. *checkUnique* all above for create
- 6. *validatePuzzle*
+ 4. *removeNumbers* which takes complete puzzle, removes values, and makes sure solution is still unique for each removed value
+ 5. *checkUnique* which checks to make sure a given puzzle has only one solution
+ 6. *printPuzzle* which prints a given puzzle to stdout
- 7.
+ 7. *validatePuzzle*
+ 8.

 And some helper modules that provide data structures: